JuliaLang/julia/JuliaLowering/README.md

 variable.
 Collapsing these into a single case might be worth considering?
 But also might be worse for type inference in some cases?)

+## Untyped IR

+Julia's untyped IR as held in the `CodeInfo` data structure is an array of statements of type `Expr` with a small number of allowed forms.
+The IR obeys certain invariants which are checked by the downstream code in base/compiler/validation.jl.

 ## Julia's existing lowering implementation

 ### How does macro expansion work?